 Definition of Limited Partnership

-A limited partnership usually has two or more partners wherein each partner contributes to the business in the form of capital, expertise, labor, etc. Consequently, the partners share the profit generated and the losses incurred by the firm based on their contribution to the business.
-Typical limited partnership business has two categories of partners – general and limited.
+A limited partnership usually has two or more partners wherein each partner contributes to the business through capital, expertise, labor, etc. Consequently, the partners share the profit generated and the losses incurred by the firm based on their contribution to the business.
+A typical limited partnership business has two categories of partners – general and limited.

 A general partner takes care of the firm’s routine activities and is fully liable for the firm’s debts and other business-related obligations.
-On the other hand, the role of a limited partner in a limited partnership business is very limited, just as the name indicates.
-Hence, limited partners are also popularly known as silent partners or passive investors.
+On the other hand, limited partners in a limited partnership business have a highly restricted role, as their name suggests.
+Therefore, they are commonly referred to as silent or passive investors.

-Typically, the limited partners contribute capital to the business; based on that; they share the firm’s profits and losses.
+Typically, the limited partners contribute capital to the business; based on that, they share the firm’s profits and losses.
 However, they don’t participate in the mundane management of the business like the general partners.
-Also, they are liable for the debts and other business-related obligations to the extent of their capital contribution to the business.
+They bear liability for the debts and other business-related obligations to the extent of their capital contribution to the business.

 Example of Limited Partnership

 Let us assume that John runs a Cloud Kitchen in California and has David as his partner.
 John is the general partner in this business with vast working experience in the food and beverage industry.
 In contrast, David is a limited partner with no working experience in this industry.
 David has invested capital of $10 million in John’s business, and the fund helps John pay his staff’s salary, purchase raw materials, and cover other business expenses.
-David doesn’t get involved in the day-to-day business management but receives a share in the profit because of his capital contribution.
+David, due to his capital contribution, receives a share in the profit but does not actively involve himself in the day-to-day business management

 So, David earns a passive income from the restaurant business while John keeps him updated about the business’s financial position.
 Moreover, David’s investment risk is limited to the extent of his capital, i.e., $10 million.
-David will not bear any losses or business obligations beyond that value, and it will be entirely John’s liability.
-In short, David’s investment has unlimited upside potential, while the downside risk is limited to the extent of his investment in the business.
+David will not bear any losses or business obligations beyond that value, which will be John’s liability.
+In short, David’s investment offers unlimited upside potential, while he faces limited downside risk to the extent of his investment in the business.

 To form a firm, you must file a Certificate of Limited Partnership with the Secretary of State’s office.
 This certificate includes all basic information about your business.

-Once the Certificate of Limited Partnership is filed, you and your partners should draft the agreement for the partnership.
-Although the agreement is not a legal requirement, it is a very critical document as it provides a blueprint of how you intend to run the business.
+After filing the Certificate of Limited Partnership, you and your partners should actively draft the partnership agreement.
+Although the agreement is not a legal requirement, it is a critical document, providing a blueprint of how you intend to run the business.
 In addition, the agreement clearly states each partner’s rights and responsibilities.

 Benefits of Limited Partnership

-The following are some of the major benefits of a limited partnership:
+The following are some of the major benefits:

 - This business structure results in the perfect blend of the financial resources of the limited partners and the skills & expertise of the general partners.

-- The downside risk of the limited partners is limited to the extent of their investment in the business.
+- Limited partners bear the downside risk limited to their investment in the business.

 - As the limited partners don’t interfere with the day-to-day management of the business, the general partners can make their decisions independently without the limited partners’ influence.